reegis/deflex/README.rst

 We are warmly welcoming all who want to contribute to the deflex library.
 This includes the following actions:

 * Write bug reports or comments
 * Improve the documentation (including typos, grammar)
 * Add features improve the code (open an issue first)

-See the :ref:`contributing` chapter to learn how to help.

 Citing deflex